5. Officiating¶

 Ensuring that the game is played legally

-Timing Jams, periods, penalties, and the time between Jams (including timeouts and reviews)
+Timing Jams, Periods, penalties, and the time between Jams (including timeouts and reviews)

 Signaling the starts and ends of Jams